JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 Re-plotting the spectrum and looking at the results in the *Fitter tab* is shown in the plot below.
 The calculated spectrum is compared directly with the experimental one.
 Both the calculated and experimental spectra show little transmittance above about 140\ |cm-1|.
-The strong, very sharp peaks at 225\ |cm-1| and above are probably numerical problems that occur with thicker films whentransmission tends to zero.
-These numerical problems are exacerbated by the *Incoherent film* mode as it uses intensities in the calculation of the transfer matrix, which requires the square the electric field and the propagation matrices.
+The strong, very sharp peaks at 225\ |cm-1| and above are probably numerical problems that occur with thicker films when transmission tends to zero.
+These numerical problems are exacerbated by the *Incoherent film* mode as it uses intensities in the calculation of the transfer matrix, which requires the square of the electric field and the propagation matrices.
 The fact that these are numerical problems can be verified by looking at the *Coherent thin film* mode and seeing if they are present there.
-Even if the experimental measurements are designed to minimise etalons, it is generally sensible to compare both incoherent and coherent calculations before comparing to experiment.
+Even if the experimental measurements are designed to minimise etalons, it is generally sensible to compare both incoherent and coherent calculations before comparing with experiment.

-A major advantage of using the *Fitter tab* to understand the calculated spectrum is that the user can modify the Lorentzian widths and see the result immediately, while also and comparing them with the experimental spectrum.
+A major advantage of using the *Fitter tab* to understand the calculated spectrum is that the user can modify the Lorentzian widths and see the result immediately, while also comparing them with the experimental spectrum.
-This also shows the cross-correlation between experiment and calculation, in this we get a value of 0.9379 (where 1 is a perfect match).
+This also shows the cross-correlation between experiment and calculation, for this example the value is 0.9379 (where 1 is a perfect match).

 .. _fig-lalanine-plottertab-coherent-aaxis: